cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

 }
 ```

-## Transform Structure
+## Plugin Structure

-There are many times that something (data, targets, models, etc.) may need to be transformed
+There are a variety of places in Juneberry that need to import, construct, and execute a custom
-in Juneberry.
-All transforms use a similar pattern in which a chain of transforms is constructed
+python extension.
+Examples: when transforming data, construct a loss function, or training callbacks.
-then applied (in order) to the input.
-Each individual transform is specified with a Fully
+All these uses have a similar pattern where a class is specified with a Fully
 Qualified Class Name (FQCN) and a dictionary of keyword arguments to be passed
 in during construction.
-The transform must have a `__call__(self)` method, which is invoked
+The plugin must have a `__call__(self)` method, which is invoked
 for each data input.
 Different transforms may have different parameters to `__call__`, depending on
 their specific use case.
 Refer to the details or arguments when invoking each transform property.

-The general schema for the transforms is:
+The general schema for a plugin is:

 ```
 {
-    "fqcn": <fully qualified name of transformer class that supports __call__(self, *args)>, "kwargs": { <kwargs to be passed (expanded) to __init__ on construction> }
+    "fqcn": <fully qualified name of class that supports __call__(self, *args)>, "kwargs": { <kwargs to be passed (expanded) to __init__ on construction> }
 }
 ```